metaversityfoundation/metaversityfoundation.github.io/index.md

 ---
-layout: post
-title: Blogging Like a Hacker
+title: Start Your Journey to become a Reality Engineer - 3D, XR, AI, Ethics
 ---

-# Start Your Journey
-Starting place to become a Reality Engineer - 3D, XR, AI, Ethics

 ## Why?